 The Riedesels behind the Fellowship

-The generosity of Dr. Charles Riedesel, or as his friends know him, Chuck and his wife, Laureen Riedesel is legend to those who know them.
+The generosity of Dr. Charles Riedesel, or as his friends know him, Chuck, and his wife Laureen Riedesel is legend to those who know them.
 They not only raised a family in Beatrice, NE, but they also helped raise local, state-wide, national, and international communities through their professional work and consummate participation in the life of the public.

 Beyond their impressive professional careers, Chuck and Laureen serve their communities by volunteering their time where they can, when they can.
-Laureen, for instance, serves on the board of the Friends of Homestead Historical National Park, the board of the Gage County Historical Society and Museum, and as president of the Nebraska Center for the Book.
-She was added to the prestigious National Advocacy Honor Roll in 2020.
-In 2022, Laureen was appointed Grand Marshal of the Homestead Days Parade due to her steadfast commitment to ensuring that the history of Nebraska is preserved, shared, and understood.
-Laureen also finds time to support scholars working on manuscripts, as she did for Jonathan Fairchild's, Planted in the Soil: The Homested Act, Nebraska Homesteaders, and the 19th Century.
-If you're lucky you may even catch Laureen giving talks on Nebraska history at venues like Humanities Nebraska or the Neihardt Center in Bancroft, NE.
+Laureen, for instance, serves on the board of the Friends of Homestead National Historic Park, the board of the Gage County Historical Society and Museum, the board of the Great Plains Welsh Heritage Center(Wymore), and Salem Church Preservation Society (Kearney County).
+She also served as president of the Nebraska Library Association and of the Nebraska Center for the Book.
+She was added to the prestigious National Advocacy Honor Roll of the American Library Trustee Association in 2020.
+In 2022, Laureen was selected to be Grand Marshal of the Homestead Days Parade in Beatrice due to her steadfast commitment to ensuring that local history is preserved, shared, and understood.
+Laureen also finds time to support scholars working on manuscripts, as she did for Jonathan Fairchild's Planted in the Soil: The Homestead Act, Nebraska Homesteaders, and the 19th Century.
+If you're lucky you may even catch Laureen giving talks as a member of the Humanities Nebraska Speakers Bureau for Nebraska history in venues across the state.

-Always paying it forward, Chuck and Laureen established awards like the Riedesel Excellence in Advising Award and continue to contribute the foundations that maintain a steady drive toward the success of Nebraska and the people who call the state home.
+Always paying it forward, Chuck and Laureen established awards like the Riedesel Excellence in Advising Award and continue to contribute to the foundations that maintain a steady drive toward the success of Nebraska and the people who call the state home.
 We are very grateful for Chuck and Laureen's support without which our work at the Center for Ethics and Social Responsibility would have likely ended in 2022.
-Through the Riedesel Fellows program we are able to continue their mission to strengthen the many communities that compose Nebraska through programming that brings individuals from all walks of life together to think about, discuss, and advocate for policies that positively effect our lives as Nebraskans and recognize our dignity as persons.
+Through the Riedesel Fellows program we are able to continue their mission to strengthen the many communities that compose Nebraska through programming that brings individuals from all walks of life together to think about, discuss, and advocate for policies that positively affect our lives as Nebraskans and recognize our dignity as persons.
 This page is dedicated to highlighting the fellows and our work.

 The Riedesels